-The actual economic lives of our fixed assets may be different from our estimated useful lives, thereby resulting in a different carrying value.
-These evaluations could result in a change in the depreciable lives of these assets and therefore our depreciation expense in future periods.
 Events that may result in an impairment include the decision to close a store or facility or a significant decrease in the operating performance of a long-lived asset group.
 Our impairment calculations contain uncertainties because they require management to make assumptions and to apply judgment to estimate future cash flows and asset fair values, including forecasting future sales, gross profit and operating expenses.
-In addition to historical results, current trends and initiatives, and long-term macro economic and industry factors are qualitatively considered.
-Additionally management seeks input from store operations related to local economic conditions.
+In addition to historical results, current trends and initiatives, and long-term macro-economic and industry factors are qualitatively considered.
+Additionally management seeks input from store operations related to local economic conditions, including the impact of closures of selected cotenants who occupy the mall.